 This is going to give you a clue as to if they are a veteran in the planning process.
 Often, the more years in an industry, the more knowledge.
 Experienced planners will also have more tips and tricks of the trade in their back pocket.
 You want someone on your team that understands the many hats that need to be worn as a seasoned meeting planner and how to execute a seamless event.

 What is their scope of service?

-It is important to know the services that are offered by your meeting planner before signing a contract and what aspects of the planning process will be professionally coordinated, managed and executed.
-From site selection to decor to event entertainment – has the meeting planner mastered the art of taking events from concept right through execution?
+It is important to know the services that are offered by your meeting planner before signing a contract.
+Also, what aspects of the planning process will be professionally coordinated, managed and executed.
+From site selection to décor to event entertainment – has the meeting planner mastered the art of taking events from concept right through execution?
 How do they bill you for their services – flat fee, hourly rate, percentage or cost-per-person?
 Are travel expenses included or billed separately?
 Rule of thumb is to understand the scope of service and fees associated before signing on the dotted line.

 How big is their little black book?

 Do they have a preferred list of venues and vendors that they have worked closely with in the past?
 What are their connections and who do they know?
 The luxury of being closely affiliated with vendors and venues often means that they can pull strings and make things happen.
 Meeting strategists cultivate relationships with hotels, airlines, caterers and vendors, to name a few.
 Organizing an event takes a great deal of time and effort.
 Therefore, it is best to have a planner that is an orchestrator, has all the right connections and can use those relationships to their advantage during the planning process.